davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   column :guilabel:`Scaled changes %`, which equals the value of :guilabel:`Changes %` multiplied by the number of authors in the repository.

-Blame omit exclusions
-  Blame lines can be excluded for three reasons:

-  1. The author of the blame line is excluded by the :guilabel:`Author` :guilabel:`Exclusion pattern`.
-  2. The blame line is a comment line.
-By default, comment lines are excluded.
-     They can be included by the option :guilabel:`Comments`.
-  3. The blame line is an empty line.
-By default, empty lines are excluded.
-They can be included by the option :guilabel:`Empty lines`.

-Excluded lines are not attributed to their author as blame lines.
-They are shown in the blame sheets as white, uncolored lines.
-When the option :guilabel:`Blame omit exclusions` is active, the blame sheets omit the excluded lines from the blame output.

-Blame skip
-  Do not output html blame tabs or Excel blame sheets.

-Viewer
-  Select :guilabel:`auto` or :guilabel:`none`.

-  * :guilabel:`auto`: open the viewer for the selected output format as specified in the :ref:`output-formats-gui` section.

-  * :guilabel:`none`: never open any viewer.

 Debug
   - 0: No debug output (default).
   - 1: Show debug output in the console.
 Corresponds to the ``-v`` option